wkhere/bcl/README.md

 Versions up to v0.7.x used goyacc, from v0.8.0 there is a top-down Pratt parser with bytecode VM.
-When using the latter it is actually recommended to upgrade to at least v0.8.2, it has an important fix of the parsing logic.

 ### Cool stuff